Secondary School (Year 7 to Year 12)

 As our students enter adolescence, they begin to develop a deeper understanding of their particular interests, talents and strengths.

-Therefore, we ensure that they have every opportunity to develop these personal gifts as well as being challenged to continually improve their learning within the core academic program.
+We ensure students have every opportunity to develop their personal gifts as well as being challenged to continually improve their learning within the core academic program.
 We offer the full range of Victorian Curriculum subjects at all year levels as well as a broad range of extra-curricular programs including student leadership, sports, debating, choir, school band and camps.
 Our senior students are supported to develop increased levels of independence, to set and achieve goals as well as learn how to be an active Christian and contribute broadly to our wider community.
 We provide our students with an array of leadership programs to ensure they understand the responsibilities they hold as leaders of the future in the wider community.

+During the Senior Years Program, our Year 10 students participate in electives as part of their learning program; Duke of Edinburgh program is offered as well as VET courses via the Northern Schools’ VET Cluster.
 The St John’s College VCE Program focusses on optimising learning outcomes for all VCE students.
-We offer a robust educational program that provides students with the opportunity to excel in their chosen field.
-During the Senior Years Program, our year 10 students embark on an exciting phase of their senior secondary education, while our year 11 and 12 students undertake their Victorian Certificate of Education (VCE).
-The College offers a broad selection of VCE subjects which allows each student to pursue their existing passions, and set up pathways that lead to university and career opportunities in their chosen field.
+The College offers a broad selection of VCE subjects which allows each student to pursue their existing passions, and select pathways that lead to university and career opportunities in their chosen field.

 Year 7 Learning Neighbourhood